matthew-colapietro/GeoTrash/README.md

 # GeoTrash
 # Individual Capstone Project for Project Shift

-This project focuses on a community reporting tool for trash that can be used by local officials to monitor and their jurisdiction.
+This project focuses on a community reporting tool for trash that can be used by local officials to monitor their jurisdiction.